Getting You Started

 state/operational information.

-The user can specify which configured features Genie
+The user can specify which configured features Genie should learn

-argument.
+using the pts_features argument.
 Each learned feature will create a subsection

-in the common setup with prefix profile_<feature_name>
+in the common setup with prefix profile_<feature_name>.

 gRun(mapping_datafile=os.path.join(test_path, 'mapping.yaml'),